Cthompsonlbi/Pyber_Analysis/README.md

 ## Results

 Using Pandas and Matplotlib, Omar and I were able to create a summary table and a multiline graph by pulling data from two files provided, city_data.csv and ride_data.csv.
-We were able to use these data sets and the cities into three city types, urban, suburban, and rural.
+We were able to use these data sets and group the cities into three city types; urban, suburban, and rural.
 Not only were we able to segregate the data into three city types but, were able to take the data for each city type and provide more granularity around the data by calculating the following:

 * Total number of fares
 * Total drivers